Benson opens inquiry into Musk-related PAC

 Christopher Thomas, a former state elections director, said the situation appears to be unprecedented and it is not clear this would be covered by state election tampering laws.

-“This is something that we haven’t seen before,” he told the Michigan Public Radio Network.
+“This is something that we haven’t seen before,” he said.
 “Clearly, it could be, I think, seen as an interference with someone attempting to vote.
 Obviously, you first have to be registered.
 Do these folks walk away with the impression that they are registered to vote?
 I don’t know.
 It raises a lot of questions.”

 An emailed Michigan Republican Party statement said Benson, a Democrat, is more concerned with targeting efforts to help former President Donald Trump than ensuring election integrity – and called the inquiry “a wild goose chase.”